Harsch-Systems/pi-reboot-button-service/README.md

 ## Add a systemd service file to /etc/systemd/system/reboot-button.service
 ```
 [Unit]
-Description=Reboot if GPIO button betwwen GND and BCM 17 is held for 5 seconds
+Description=Reboot if GPIO button between GND and BCM 17 is held for 5 seconds

 [Service]
 Type=simple